-Deadline stress can paralyze fiction writers -- and I'm not just speaking figuratively.
+Deadline stress can lead to writer's block, paralyzing fiction writers -- and I'm not just speaking figuratively.

 Who would've thought that writing novels could be so hazardous to your health?
 I'm just one of many fiction writers who has suffered physical pain (Carpal Tunnel Syndrome) to keep pace with the Muse during deadline stress.
 When I'm not writing novels and inventing characters, I’m miserable.
 The "writing blues" only make the physical pain worse.